island-lang/island-lang.github.io/README.md

 	propertyB given propertyA => propertyA * 3 // Should this be allowed?
 ```

+In the case that both mapping rules only contain trivial algebraic operations, contradictions can be detected at compile time.

-One approach to automate the detection of these types of inconsistencies is by having a special debug mode where the compiler would automatically inject consistency tests whenever a mapping rule is being used.
+For more complex cases, one approach to automate the detection of these types of inconsistencies is by having a special debug mode where the compiler would automatically inject consistency tests whenever a mapping rule is being used.

-For example, if `propertyA` is given a value `x`, and consequently `propertyB` is inferred with the value `x * 3`, the program would also include an assertion for the complementary rule where `propertyB` is given the resulting value (`x * 3`) and `propertyA` is the one that's inferred (its expected value would be `x`).
+For example, if `propertyA` is given a value `x`, and consequently `propertyB` is inferred with the value `f(x)`, the program would also include an assertion for the complementary rule where `propertyB` is given the resulting value (`f(x)`) and `propertyA` is the one that's inferred (its expected value would be `x`).
 A similar approach can also be used to ensure consistency in scenarios where there are multiple rules to infer the value of a particular property.

 ## Unit testing